-- Your due date should be called a rough estimate.
-Only a small amount of women actually deliver on their due date.
+- Your due date will not change once assigned, but that is not a guarantee of when your baby will be born.
+Only a small number of women actually deliver on their due date.
 Some babies are ready to join the world early, while others take their sweet time.

 - Newborn poop doesn’t look like poop.
 Your baby’s first bowel movement will be a sticky, tar-like substance — and that’s a good thing.
 This substance, known as meconium, is jam-packed with everything your baby ingested while in utero, from amniotic fluid to skin cells.

 - Breastfeeding is hard.
-Yes, it is natural and most moms and babies are able to have a successful breastfeeding relationship, but it often takes time and lots of practice.
+Yes, it is natural, and most moms and babies can have a successful breastfeeding relationship.
+Still, it often takes time and lots of practice.
 Don’t be afraid to ask for help.

 - Swaddling a real baby is harder than swaddling the doll in your birthing class.
-But it’s a key calming technique for most babies, so keep at it.
-As with all things baby related, it will get easier.
+But it’s a critical calming technique for most babies, so keep at it.
+As with all things baby-related, it will get easier.

 - You will need an extra 30 minutes to leave the house.
 Tiny humans require a ridiculous amount of cargo, and packing it all up can feel like an overwhelming task in the early months.
 For an easier exit, keep the diaper bag stocked and ready to go.

 - Newborns are noisy sleepers.
-Grunts, snorts and yelps are all par for the course when baby is snoozing.
+Grunts, snorts and yelps are all par for the course when a baby is sleeping.

 - Never leave home without hand sanitizer.
 And don’t be shy about offering it up to everyone who wants to hold your baby.
 Your tiny tyke hasn’t had a chance to build up an immune system yet, so keeping germs at bay is crucial.